 A VA loan is a mortgage loan in the United States guaranteed by the U.S. Department of Veterans Affairs (VA).
 The loan may be issued by qualified lenders.
 The VA loan was designed to offer long-term financing to eligible American veterans or their surviving spouses (provided they do not remarry).

 These loans are available to those who have been honorable discharged from the armed services.
-Qualified veterans can buy a house costing up to 203,000 with no down payment.
 The interest rate is often lower than other kinds of loans.
 Qualification guidelines are more flexible than those for either FHA or conventional.

 What are the Benefits of a VA Loan?

 A VA Loan helps you purchase a home at a competitive interest rate often without requiring a down payment or private mortgage insurance.
 Cash Out Refinance loans allow you to take cash out of your home equity to take care of concerns like paying off debt, funding school, or making home improvements.

 Service requirements fall into two categories: wartime and peacetime.
 Potential homebuyers must satisfy only one of the service requirements set forth by the Department of Veterans Affairs to be eligible for a VA Loan.

 These service requirements state that veterans who served during wartime must have been on active duty for at least 90 consecutive days.
 Conversely, those who served during peacetime must have served a minimum of 181 days.
 Veterans of the National Guard or Reserves must have served for at least six years unless otherwise eligible.

 Spouses of service members who died in the line of duty, or as the result of a service related disability, may also be eligible.

 What is a VA Streamline Refinance?